scrapcycle/or-tools-heroku-vendor/README.md

 ## Notes

-- The build process uses OR-Tools version v9.8 by default.
+- The build process uses OR-Tools version v9.10 by default.
 If you need a different version, modify the `Dockerfile` accordingly.
 - The build artifacts include both the compiled libraries (`lib/`) and header files (`include/`).
+- The build artifacts are automatically ignored by git (see .gitignore).
-- Make sure to commit the `vendor/or-tools` directory to your repository to ensure it's available during deployment.
+- You should add the `vendor/or-tools` directory to your application's .gitignore to avoid committing large binary files.

 ## Troubleshooting